-Management override of controls Key audit matter description Management is in a unique position to perpetrate fraud because of management's ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Management override of controls

+Key audit matter description

+Management is in a unique position to perpetrate fraud because of management's ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Due to the unpredictable way in which such override could occur, this is deemed a key audit matter for this engagement.

+How the scope of our audit responded to the key audit matter

+Our audit procedures included:

-How the scope of our audit responded to the key audit matter Our audit procedures included: We performed detailed reviews and testing of journal entries made, particularly those considered to rely on greater levels of judgement, such as year-end estimations.
-Key observations communicated to the Group's Audit Committee The results of our testing were satisfactory, and we considered that entries made into the accounting system and subsequent disclosure made into the financial statements were deemed to have an appropriate supporting basis.
+Obtaining a full list of all cash book and year end journal entries, ensuring completeness of the population.
+Performing detailed reviews and testing of these, particularly those considered to rely on greater levels of judgement, such as year-end estimations.